ThomasRooney/reamplify/README.md

 3. Execute `copyAllTables` with the source database suffix, destination database suffix, `inline: false`, and `totalSegments: 25`. `totalSegments` represents the maximum degree of parallelism when copying the database across from the source suffix
   (it will be automatically lowered if the database is small, via the `estimatedTotalRecords` property in dynamodb).
 Higher is faster, too high and the database might start throttling lambdas.
 4. Watch cloudwatch insights log group `copyTable` for console output / errors.
 In particular, if `failed to invoke` is found, the job may need to be restarted.
 The job can be restarted from the last successful request, using the `lastEvaluatedKey` property.
 5. (Important) Validate that the number of items in the destination table is the same as the source table.
-If it is less, repeat the process, lowering `totalSegents`.
+If it is less, repeat the process, lowering `totalSegments`.
 We have observed, at a high parallelism-to-item ratio, not all data points being scanned.
 6. If a segment cannot complete within 15 minutes (e.g. database size too large), its job may need to be continued manually.
 Lookup `nextEvent` in cloudwatch insights and manually invoke `copyTable` lambda with these `nextEvent` objects.

 If the database size is small, this process can be run entirely locally on a developer's machine via mutating the `scripts/copy-table.ts` script to point at two environments and setting `inline: true`.